zimmski/tavor/README.md

 The fuzzing filter code and all officially implemented fuzzing filters can be found in the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package and its sub-packages.

 A fuzzing filter has to implement the `Filter` interface which is exported by the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package.
 The interface defines the `Apply` method that applies the filter onto a token which is passed to the method.
 The method's concern is therefore only one token at a time.
-The error return argument is not nil, if an error is encountered during the filter execution.
+The error return argument is not nil if an error is encountered during the filter execution.
 On success a replacement for the token is returned.
 This can be either `nil`, meaning the token should not be replaced, or a slice of tokens which will replace the old token using an alternation group.

 Applying a filter can be done manually or using the `ApplyFilters` function exported by the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package.
 It can apply more than one filter, does correctly traverse the graph, handle errors of filters and does not apply filters onto filter generated tokens.
 The last property is needed to avoid filter loops.